 The Social Media Policy exists to encourage the use of social media by SFCC’s offices and departments to communicate with stakeholders in a uniform and consistent manner.
 The purpose of this policy is to represent the College in a fair, accurate and legal manner in the realm of social media while protecting the brand and reputation of the institution.

-- Affiliate means a group or organization that is an extension of the College, such as the Training Center Corporation, Higher Education Center, SFCC Foundation, student organizations representing the College.
+- Affiliate A group or organization that is an extension of the College, such as the Training Center Corporation, Higher Education Center, SFCC Foundation, student organizations representing the College.

-- Social Media can be defined as any online or mobile content or application that allow for user-generated exchanges of information.
+- Social Media Any online or mobile content or application that allow for user-generated exchanges of information.
 For purposes of this policy, social media primarily includes virtual communities and publishing platforms, such as Facebook, Instagram, Google+, Twitter, LinkedIn, Flickr, SnapChat and YouTube, etc. This definition does not apply to the College’s learning management systems used for academic or training purposes.

 The College encourages open dialogue on social media.
 This policy covers the following: